Chelsoconn/210/notes.md

     - mutates and takes two arguments (index and number of elements to delete)

+    - Splice also lets you add elements and still returns the spliced out elements only

+      - ```javascript
+        months.splice(4, 1, 'May');
+        // Replaces 1 element at index 4, you can put 0 here if you dont want to replace any and you can even add a bunch of elements console.log(months);
+        // Expected output: Array ["Jan", "Feb", "March", "April", "May"]

+        ```

+      -

     - returns a new array with deleted elements

     - ```javascript